pwinckles/card-game-rules/traditional/tarot/Cego.md

 ### Phase 2

 If everyone passed in phase 1, then forehand must bid "Cego".
-Bidding proceeds from here with immediate holds (as in Skat).
+Bidding proceeds from here with immediate holds, a player with higher preference must immediately hold or pass when a player with lower preference makes a bid.
 No jump bids are allowed.
+If a player passes, they may not bid again.

 If Solo was bid, then the Solo bidder may no longer bid.
 The player to their left starts the bidding, which works the same as described above.
 If both pass, then Solo is played.